egel/dotfiles/configuration/README.md

 In case you may need private passwords accessible on shell level.

 > [!TIP]
-> File `.passwords.private` is excluded from accidental commiting in this repo.
+> File `.passwords.private` is excluded from accidental committing in this repo.

 > [!DANGER]
 > Do not store here any critical passwords!